dieterich-lab/Cardiac-Concept-Extraction/README.md

 Occasionally subsections are titled differently, but contain similar information, e.g. therapy/medication.
 Often terms are abbreviated, e.g. CRF/Cardiovascular risk factors.
 The letters are concluded by a salutation and the names of the physicians involved.
 Figure 1 shows a dummy discharge letter:

 ![Example discharge letters.](misc/dummy_discharge.png)
-Figure 1: Example discharge letters.
+Figure 1: Example discharge letter.

 ### 1.2.
 Sampling Method
 To obtain representative samples for annotation from our base corpus, we needed to sample a subset of discharge letters.
 As a probability sampling plan, to avoid too much bias, we chose stratified sampling.
 We performed the following steps: